 World Socialist Web Site journalists Susan Allan and Richard Phillips and freelance photographer John Hulme recently visited central Australia to report on the social and political impact of the federal government’s Northern Territory Emergency Response or police/military intervention into Aboriginal communities.
-This is the fifth in a series of articles, interviews, video clips and slide shows (1 and 2).
+This is the fifth in a series of articles, interviews and video clips.
 Parts one, two, three, four, six and seven were posted on June 21, June 26, July 2, July 15, August 6 and August 25 respectively.
+Click for video interviews one, two, three and four.

 The national media has played a pernicious role in the NT intervention, and its response to the first anniversary last month was no exception.
 Television networks dutifully regurgitated Rudd government “concern” about Aboriginal children and the print media published thousands of words claiming there was popular support for the retrogressive measures.